 - 1. The parties agree that in the operation of these flexible working hours, the most important factor will be to ensure that the requirements of effective customer services are maintained. - 2.
 Ordinary hours of work are 76 hours per fortnight within the span of 6.00am and 6.30pm Monday to Friday.
 Core working hours shall be 7.00am to 4.00pm for 8 days and 1 day 7.00am to 3.30pm, as long as it is safe to do so, with a 30 minute meal break Monday to Friday, nine (9) days per fortnight.
 An RDO is taken generally on a Monday or as otherwise agreed and to meet team requirements. - 3.
-Where an RDO (scheduled fortnightly day off) falls on a public holiday the RDO will be moved to the following day or as per Clause 4.1.7, by agreement. - 4.
-Alternate working hours to meet the operational requirements of the Council and/or the personal requirements of the employee may be put in place by mutual agreement between the employee and employer.
+Where an RDO (scheduled fortnightly day off) falls on a public holiday the employee will be paid for the public holiday and the RDO will be moved to the following day. - 4.
+Alternate working hours to meet the operational requirements of Council and/or the personal requirements of the employee may be put in place by mutual agreement between the employee and employer.
 Such agreements shall be in writing. - 5.
-For increased flexibility Team Leaders, with approval from their Supervisor, can continue their team working for up to 1 hour extra per day to complete a task, the first 1/2 hour is to be banked on a time for time basis. - 6.
-All overtime (including call outs) worked after the additional 1/2 hour per day on a weekday will be paid at the overtime rate outlined in Clause 6.3 of the Award unless the employee requests it to be banked time, at overtime rates. - 7.
-Consent to take any accrued leave in single or multiple days will be taken with agreement of their Supervisor taking into account operational needs and the needs of the employee.
-Employees and Supervisors are encouraged to regularly discuss the utilisation of time in lieu balances. - 8.
-Employees who work their scheduled fortnightly day off work will have the time banked, on a time for time basis. - 9.
+Consent to take any accrued leave in single or multiple days will be taken with agreement of their People Leader taking into account operational needs and the needs of the employee. - 6.
+Employees who work their scheduled fortnightly day off work will have the time banked, on a time for time basis. - 7.
+Employees and People Leaders are encouraged to regularly discuss the utilisation of time in lieu balances.
 All banked hours are not to exceed 38.
-These hours are to be taken at an agreed time between the employee and the Supervisor.
+These hours are to be taken at an agreed time between the employee and their People Leader.
 Banked time in lieu hours are taken on an hourly basis or part thereof.
-In special circumstances, by agreement, banked hours can exceed 38 hours. - 10.
-Where an employee has accrued 38 hours, the Supervisor and employee will confirm dates to take time off work.
-Where this does not take place within a reasonable timeframe, the Supervisor may direct the employee to take the leave, providing a minimum of 30 days' notice. - 11.
-No time will be permitted to be banked when the employee has over six (6) weeks leave (time will be calculated on accrued annual leave). - 12.
+In special circumstances, by agreement, banked hours can exceed 38 hours. - 8.
+Where an employee has accrued 38 hours, the People Leader and employee will confirm dates to take time off work.
+Where this does not take place within a reasonable timeframe, the People Leader may direct the employee to take the leave, providing a minimum of 30 days' notice. - 9.
+No time will be permitted to be banked when the employee has over six (6) weeks leave (time will be calculated on accrued annual leave). - 10.
 On the request of the employee, banked time can be paid out at ordinary time rates.